Rails-Designer/perron-site/app/content/articles/markdown.md

 - `syntax_highlight`: Applies syntax highlighting to fenced code blocks (e.g., \`\`\`ruby).

 > [!note]
 > Processors are included as _first-party_ options only when they require no setup or configuration.
-Otherwise, they are added as [resources](/resources/).
+Otherwise, they are added to the [library](/library/).

 ### Create your own processor